GeXiaoguo/gexiaoguo.github.io/_posts/2016-08-03-Should ViewModel be Coupled with the View.md

 Benefit of a tightly coupled ViewModel

-- plus: a much less lightweight View(e.g. reduce ValueConverters, easier to eliminate code behind)
+- +a much less lightweight View(e.g. reduce ValueConverters, easier to eliminate code behind)
-- plus: less UI Automation testing
+- +less UI Automation testing
-- plus: it is much easier to unit test ViewModel than UI automation testing the View.
+- +it is much easier to unit test ViewModel than UI automation testing the View.
 So, if putting view specific code( e.g. a visibility property) does not affect the unit testability of the ViewModel, it should be encouraged.

 The decision should be based on how much each point costs/values to your project rather than how well each camp fits your philosophical belief.